spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 making a cv, I went to the effort to make a basic site using my favourite tech stack [teh JAMStack behbeh!]

-In my mind this gave my current skill level with styling and preferred stack, in reality no one gives a shit as long as it looks nice and recruiters even less so because it doesn't answer the questions they want to ask
+In my mind this is a good indication of my current skill level with styling and preferred stack, in reality no one gives a shit as long as it looks nice and recruiters even less so because it doesn't answer the questions they want to ask.

 google analytics's, used it